A beautiful Christmas centerpiece is the shortcuts to make your home feel instantly happy and festive!

 - When choosing leafy plant clippings, usually the thicker and stiffer the leaves, the longer it will last.

-Our favorite Holiday decorating ideas and DIY projects: 48 Creative alternative Christmas trees that are NOT trees!
+More favorite Holiday decorating ideas and DIY projects:

 Have a merry and bright day!
 See you next week!